theforeman/theforeman.org/privacy.md

 Refer to [GitHub's privacy policy][GitHub] for details.

+### API Documentation

+[The Foreman API documentation](https://apidocs.theforeman.org) is static site which does not track, collect, store information or set cookies.
+There is no account for the documentation itself.

+The documentation is hosted on [GitHub Pages](https://pages.github.com/), which [logs the visitor's IP address for security purposes][GitHubPagesDataCollection].

+Refer to [GitHub's privacy policy][GitHub] for details.

 ### Website videos

 The website does embed videos from YouTube, FOSDEM, and Slideshare - see the